Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Discussion

 The computational complexity of each methodology is typically dictated by the number of expensive evaluations of the structural response $R$ given long term environmental conditions $\longX$.
 If the value of explore-exploit $\lambda$ is known, then procedures adopting AGE provide a good estimate of failure probability requiring an order of magnitude fewer expensive function evaluations than IS-PT.
 We demonstrate the good performance of IS-PT and two AGE procedures on a simple synthetic structure with complex fluid loading behaviour (and bimodal CDE), and on a more realistic monopile structure (with more straightforward unimodal CDE).
 Good performance for AGE procedures requires knowledge of the optimal choice of explore-exploit $\lambda$, which was evaluated by us in this work using assumed knowledge of the true structural response; obviously, this information will not generally be available to the structural designer.
 Nevertheless, if it is anticipated that the CDE is likely to be unimodal, we speculate that the choice of $\lambda$ is likely to be less critical than for more complex CDEs.
 This can be seen, e.g., by comparison of the intervals $I^*$ of minimum median error in the right hand panels of Figure~\ref{fig:nu_sens1} (bimodal CDE, AGE with variance utility $U^{(1)}$, $I^* \approx [0.6,0.9]$), Figure~\ref{fig:nu_sens_tfnv} (unimodal, $U^{(1)}$, $I^* \approx [0.25,0.75]$), Figure~\ref{fig:alc_nu_sens} (bimodal, AGE with ALC utility $U^{(2)}$, $I^* \approx [0.2, 0.35]$) and Figure~\ref{fig:alc_nu_sens2} (unimodal CDE, $U^{(2)}$, $I^* \approx [0.1, 0.5]$).
 Intervals $I^*$ of acceptable values for $\lambda$ are wider for unimodal CDEs, and moreover the intervals corresponding to utilities $U^{(1)}$ and $U^{(2)}$ overlap.
 However, for bimodal CDEs, the intervals $I^*$ corresponding to $U^{(1)}$ and $U^{(2)}$ are disjoint.
 Given the importance of selecting $\lambda$ well, investigation into the performance acquisition functions not reliant on the specification of weight parameter $\lambda$ (e.g., \citealt{NIPS2012_6364d3f0}, \citealt{NIPS2014_a0d08267}) is warranted.
 These methods, however, incur additional theoretical assumptions and computational complexity, which may limit their usefulness in general offshore applications.

+{More generally, sampling from high-dimensional, multimodal distributions is receiving increasing attention in the academic literature, since it is a fundamental issue in modern statistical learning.
+Tempering methods are often used when multimodality is suspected, yet these can in principle be difficult to tune as noted by e.g., \cite{Miasojedow01072013}, especially in high dimensional settings.
+Solutions have been proposed, including \cite{graham2017}, \cite{Luo2018} and \cite{park2025} in the context of Hamiltonian Monte Carlo sampling.
+Other authors (e.g., \citealt{Qiu2024}) consider sampling using tempered distribution flows.
+In fact, the parallel tempering package exploited in the current work has already been applied successfully in five dimensions by \cite{Vousden2015}; this may be sufficient for less complex metocean design studies.
+Nevertheless, exploration of the performance of IS-PT in higher dimensions for more complex structural types is an interesting areas for future work; studies along these lines are currently being conducted by the authors.}

-If the optimal value of $\lambda$ is unknown (as will generally be the case), IS-PT provides a reliable general-purpose approach to estimation of CDE and failure probability useful even for challenging multimodal CDEs.
+If the optimal value of $\lambda$ {for AGE} is unknown (as will generally be the case), IS-PT provides a reliable general-purpose approach to estimation of CDE and failure probability useful even for challenging multimodal CDEs.
 In the current work, we consider univariate responses in a two-dimensional environment.
 We anticipate that, for higher-dimensional responses and environments, the structure of the CDE will be more complex (and multimodal) in general.
-Given this, it appears reasonable to assume that IS-PT will prove a more reliable route to estimation of CDE and probability of structural failure.
+Given this, it appears reasonable to assume that IS-PT will prove a more reliable route to estimation of CDE and probability of structural failure. {In contrast, we view AGE as a method requiring further development before it can be considered a mature engineering solution.}